-Join Adam Wilbert for an in-depth discussion in this video Understanding Windows authentication, part of Database Fundamentals: Administration.
+Join Adam Wilbert for an in-depth discussion in this video Understanding Windows authentication, part of Database Foundations: Administration.

 - When it comes to identifying users, we can let the Windows operating system handle the process so that the server itself doesn't have to.
 This is called Windows Authentication.
 Windows Authentication is typically considered to be a superior method for authenticating users, since users won't need to remember additional usernames or passwords, and because it's better integrated with the security model used throughout an organization's network.
 In order to gain access to the server, users must have a valid Windows account.
 The Windows Security Identifier, or SID, is passed to the SQL Server and verified against a list of registered user accounts.